-Once we ‘take His yoke upon us’ then we begin to discover that our life seems to possess a confident firmness, an order and a balance.
+Once we ‘take His yoke upon us’ then we begin to discover that our life seems to possess an inner confidence, a firmness, and a balance.
 A great inner peace begins to settle over us.

 Outwardly however, among our family and friends, we may have to face rejection or various disruptions or commotions.
+We encounter resistance to our decision to follow Messiah.
 Yet, as a new creation in Messiah, we have an unmoveable, inward sense of contentment and direction.
 We begin to know intimately, the secret truth of Yahushua’s statement: “My yoke is easy, and my burden is light.”
 (Matthew 11:30).

 His Yoke, His Will